sdpython/onnxcustom/_doc/sphinxdoc/source/index.rst

 Examples, tutorial on how to convert machine learned models into ONNX, implement your own converter or runtime, or even train with :epkg:`ONNX`, :epkg:`onnxruntime`.
+This package is used to write documentation in an early stage it is moved to over documentation website.
-Most of the tutorial has been merged into `sklearn-onnx documentation
+Some of the tutorials has been merged into `sklearn-onnx documentation
 <http://onnx.ai/sklearn-onnx/index_tutorial.html>`_.
 Among the tools this package implements, you may find:

 * a tool to convert NVidia Profilder logs into a dataframe:
   :func:`convert_trace_to_json <onnxcustom.utils.nvprof2json.convert_trace_to_json>`
-* a SGD optimizer similar to what scikit-learn implements (see `Stochastic Gradient Descent
+* A couple of SGD optimizer similar to what scikit-learn implements (see `Stochastic Gradient Descent
   <https://scikit-learn.org/stable/modules/sgd.html>`_)
   but based on :epkg:`onnxruntime-training` and able to train an CPU and GPU